-When comparing CloudPlayer vs Beat, the Slant community recommends Beat for most people.
-In the question“What are the best Android music player apps that can stream from cloud storage services?”
-Beat is ranked 1st while CloudPlayer is ranked 2nd.
-The most important reason people chose Beat is:
+When comparing CloudPlayer vs Beat, the Slant community recommends CloudPlayer for most people.
+In the question“What are the best Android apps that can stream music from cloud storage services?”
+CloudPlayer is ranked 1st while Beat is ranked 3rd.

 Ranked in these QuestionsQuestion Ranking

 Pro Supports lossless .flac playback.

 Premium version of the app allows you to cast to AllPlay and Chromecast devices.